rochellemull/App_Sec_CA3/README.md

 In the server.js for the header origin was not set to be from local host only as there was an or *.
 This part was removed to ensure the validation vulnerability was removed.

 Fix 6: Path traversal
 For this part of the file path for to download an image include input from user.
 To ensure only files had were used and input was sanitized an allow list was created and used to verify that the file gotten was an approved file.
-As well as this the input from user was santized by replace the characters \ <> with nothing to also ensure traversal cannot occur through filename.
+As well as this the input from user was santized by replace the characters ../ <> with nothing to also ensure traversal cannot occur through filename.
+To replace them the original filename variable was converted to a string